pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

 ### Installation

 With the 2.0 release, the supported installation modes are limited to a cluster-wide installation.
-You'll need to be a cluster admin to install the operator.
-The operator is able to handle stacks across all the namespaces of your cluster.
+You'll need to be a cluster admin to install the Operator.
+The Operator is able to handle stacks across all the namespaces of your cluster.

-We provide three ways to install the operator:
+We provide three ways to install the Operator:

 1. a Pulumi program (see: `deploy/pulumi-operator-yaml/`)
 2. a Helm chart (see: `deploy/helm/pulumi-operator/`)